jbeaven/sap-api-docs/seal-p5.md

 *   for parameter i_body:
 *   a reference to model type /BLCK/P5_PRINTER data gm_body type /BLCK/P5_PRINTER.
-*   when the the result of the call is HTTP200 we expect type /BLCK/P5_PRINTER data gr_http200 type /BLCK/P5_PRINTER.
+*   when the result of the call is HTTP200 we expect type /BLCK/P5_PRINTER data gr_http200 type /BLCK/P5_PRINTER.
-*   when the the result of the call is HTTP500 we expect type /BLCK/P5_PRINTER data gr_http500 type /BLCK/P5_PRINTER.
+*   when the result of the call is HTTP500 we expect type /BLCK/P5_PRINTER data gr_http500 type /BLCK/P5_PRINTER.
-*   when the the result of the call is HTTP0 we expect type /BLCK/P5_ERROR data gr_http0 type /BLCK/P5_ERROR.
+*   when the result of the call is HTTP0 we expect type /BLCK/P5_ERROR data gr_http0 type /BLCK/P5_ERROR.

 *** set data according to requirements of the API call